 Unprecedented times, unprecedented auctions.
 The covid-19 pandemic has forced major houses to either move their auctions online or push back to a later date, a choice made by Christie’s, Sotheby’s, Bonhams and Dreweatts.
-Spring Islamic week was held from the 9th to the 25th June and despite the many restrictions, the results reflect the continuous support from collectors. … More A Delayed Islamic Week full of Questions: overview of June 2020 results
+Spring Islamic week was held from the 9th to the 25th June and despite the many restrictions, the results reflect the continuous support from collectors. … More A Delayed Islamic Week full of Questions: overview of June 2020 results (blog)

 Through the diversity of the field, Islamic arts constitute a great object of curiosity and collection.
 One needs to understand where to buy, how to buy and what to look for. … More A short guide for new collectors